tajiknomi/Browsers_MasterKey_Extractor/README.md

 ## What is does?
-Extract stored credentials of various browsers (i.e. Chrome, Brave, Edge, Opera, Firefox).
+Extract stored credentials of various browsers (i.e. Chrome, Brave, Edge, Opera).

 ## Quick Start